 - Relevant to the business – marketing, HR, finance, operations, etc.

-Preparation consists of an initial meeting with MANP staff to frame the question and then outlining, developing and rehearsing the presentation.
-The preparation process takes 5-6 weeks.
+Preparation consists of an initial meeting with MANP staff to frame the question and then support from MANP in outlining, developing and rehearsing the presentation.
+The preparation process takes 5-8 weeks.
 Find more details in our About Springboard handout.

 Springboard sessions take place 4-8 times per year, usually on Fridays from 8-10am, in locations throughout Maine.